microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUserAppRoleAssignment.md

 ```

 This cmdlet assigns to the specified user the application role of which the Id is specified with $spo.Approles\[1\].id.
-please refer to the description of the -Id parameter for more information on how to retrieve application roles for an application.
+Please refer to the description of the -Id parameter for more information on how to retrieve application roles for an application.

 ## Parameters